 When you’re revamping on a budget you need to count every penny or try to anyway 🙂 We were

-We found a beautifully curved branch in our wood stash and some curtain accessories – the bits you screw into the wall that keep the curtain rod up.
+We found a beautifully curved branch in our wood stash and some curtain accessories.
+You only need the bits you screw into the wall that keep the curtain rod up.

 We cut the branch down a little and removed the side growths.

 I used a blunt knife to deflake the branch.
 The bark was quite rough and I didn’t want it to hook the towels.
 Man it’s not easy deflaking a branch and those little side twigs hurt, but when you’re feeling a little guilty then you have to persevere 😀 Once all the bark had been removed I took some sandpaper and sanded any leftover rough bits.
 It took quite a bit of sanding (more punishment) until it was nice a smooth and I had to saw off a few more knobs and bumps as I went along.

 Once we were happy we stained the brain a beautiful dark brown and sealed it with clear, matt marine varnish.
 Such a pretty colour don’t you think?

 To hang the towel rack we cut the ends off of the curtain accessories with a hacksaw.